click for more images

 1967 I received orders to the U.S.S.
 Oriskany CVA 34.
 The O-Boat was an aircraft carrier operating in the Gulf of Tonkin off Vietnam.
 This ship took me to the Philippines, Hong Kong, Hawaii and Japan where I continued to add to my ever growing tattoo collection.

 In 1969 after completing four years of service, I headed back to civilian life; spending time at various endeavors including, organizing a rock festival, setting up a bicycle shop, studying welding and building bicycles frames.
 I met and began getting tattooed by D.E.
 Hardy in 1974.

 When Hardy opened the original Tattoo City in San Francisco in 1978, he offered me an opportunity to learn the art of tattooing.
 I subsequently spent time in Calgary, Alberta, working with Paul Jefferies and Jerry Swallow, in San Francisco with Dean Dennis and later Henry Goldfield.

 In 1980, while working with Goldfield, I established the Tattoo Archive and four years later secured a shop front in Berkeley.
 A year later, I began working full time at the Berkeley location and began to actively document tattoo history.
 My articles have appeared in many U.S. and overseas publications, including National Tattoo Association, Skin & Ink Magazine, Tattoo Master Magazine, Tattoo Artist Magazine and Tattoo International.

 In January of 1993, along with Alan Govenar, D.E.Hardy and Henk Schiffmacher, the Paul Rogers Tattoo Research Center ("PRTRC"), a California nonprofit corporation was formed.
 This organization works toward establishing a national landmark for the art of tattooing.
-I currently live in Winston Salem, North Carolina and spend much of my free time bicycling and searching for more historical tattoo material.
+I currently live in Winston Salem, North Carolina and spend much of my free time researching and writing about tattoo history.